215 Henderson Road

 there are more!!!
 Every one of them has been spayed or neutered since coming here

 but that's the rub.
 They were all strays out running loose and probably breeding before

-winding up with us.
+winding up with me.
 Each one is loved and lives here forever, but none of us can take

 them all in.
 PLEASE encourage and educate everyone with whom you come in contact